 Don't let citrus or any other frost tender plant go dry in cold frosty weather.
-Lay frost cloth over them to protect for during cold spells as winter sets in.
-Top protection is the most important!
+Lay frost cloth over them for protection during cold spells as winter sets in.
+Protecting the ‘top’ of the plant where frost settles is the most important!

 Remove mistletoe if you find it in your trees.
 It will weaken you tree and serves best as decoration around the house.
-Just be careful, as it is poisonous.
+Just be careful, as it is mildy poisonous to cats and dogs.

 Living Christmas trees get our vote this month.
 Use them as your tree this holiday and enjoy them in your yard in the new year.
-If you are using a living Christmas tree, remember that it should not be indoors any longer than a week to 10 days.
+If you are using a living Christmas tree, remember that it should not be indoors any longer than 7 to 10 days.

-While we love staying warrm and toasty, our houseplants do not enjoy the dry heat from heaters or fireplaces.
-Move them away from direct heat and create humidity by misting or setting them over a saucer of rocks with water.
+While we love staying warm and toasty, our houseplants do not enjoy the dry heat from central heating or fireplaces.
+Move them away from direct heat and create humidity by misting them or setting them over a saucer of rocks and water.

 November through January are the best months to transplant.
 Any plant in your garden that needs to get moved due to size, lack of sun or any other reason should be done now while it is in its dormant stage.